ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 A human-readable string that uniquely identifies the cryptographic key.
 This value often contains a UUID but could also have a numeric value expressed as text or any other textual description.

-This attribute MAY be repeated as some environments have more than one way to refer to a cryptographic key.
+This claim MAY be repeated as some environments have more than one way to refer to a cryptographic key.

 ### spki

-The value of this attribute contains the DER-encoded field SubjectPublicKeyInfo (see {{RFC5280}}) associated with the cryptographic key.
+The value of this claim contains the DER-encoded field SubjectPublicKeyInfo (see {{RFC5280}}) associated with the cryptographic key.

 ### extractable, sensitive, never-extractable, local

-These attributes are defined in [PKCS11] and reused in this specification for interoperability.
+These claims are defined as key attributes in [PKCS11] and reused in this specification for interoperability.
 Small descriptions are offered for each to ease the reading of this specification.
 In case of confusion between the description offered here and the one in [PKCS11], the definition offered in the latter shall prevail.

-The attribute "extractable" indicates that the key can be exported from the HSM.
+The claim "extractable" indicates that the key can be exported from the HSM.
 Corresponds directly to the attribute CKA_EXTRACTABLE found in PKCS#11.

-The attribute "sensitive" indicates that the key cannot leave the HSM in plaintext.
+The claim "sensitive" indicates that the key cannot leave the HSM in plaintext.
 Corresponds directly to the attribute CKA_SENSITIVE found in PKCS#11.

-The attribute "never-extractable" indicates if the key was never extractable from the HSM throughout the life of the key.
+The claim "never-extractable" indicates if the key was never extractable from the HSM throughout the life of the key.
 Corresponds directly to the attribute CKA_NEVER_EXTRACTABLE found in PKCS#11.

-The attribute "local" indicates whether the key was generated locally or imported.
+The claim "local" indicates whether the key was generated locally or imported.
 Corresponds directly to the attribute CKA_LOCAL found in PKCS#11.

 ### expiry